functorz-tech/momen_doc/actions/actionflow/custom-code.md

 Click on the "send query" button located above the request.
 The execution of the request will then take place, and you can view the results on the right side of the interface.

-### Mutation - insert request
+### Mutation - Insert Request

-Search for insert\_a table name in Docs, find the mutation request for that table and click on it to go to the request Docs.
+Search for `insert_tableName` in Docs, find the mutation request for that table, and click on it to go to the request Docs.

 Adding a request